3 Reasons to Be Optimistic About Work in 2021

 No matter what happens in 2021, it’ll likely be a better year by anyone’s estimation.

-But there are also some objectively good reasons to look forward to it from a jobseeker’s standpoint, not to mention some interesting new developments about a Covid-changed work landscape that offer a useful perspective for all workers, whether they’re employed or hope to be so soon.
+But there are also some objectively good reasons to be optimistic about work in 2021 and to look forward to it from a jobseeker’s standpoint.
+Not to mention some interesting new developments about a Covid-changed work landscape.
+They offer a useful perspective for all workers, whether they’re employed or hope to be so soon.

 1. An economic rebound!